I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_sriov_vf_vendor_device_id_info.md

 ## Members

-`DeviceId`

-A USHORT value that uniquely identifies the device type of the VF network adapter.

 `Header`

 The type, revision, and size of the <b>NDIS_SRIOV_VF_VENDOR_DEVICE_ID_INFO</b> structure.
 This member is formatted as an <a href="..\ntddndis\ns-ntddndis-_ndis_object_header.md">NDIS_OBJECT_HEADER</a> structure.